TileDB-Inc/TileDB/format_spec/fragment.md

 | Array schema name size | `uint64_t` | The total number of characters of the array schema name. |
 | Array schema name | `uint8_t[]` | The array schema name. |
 | Footer length | `uint64_t` | Sum of bytes of the above fields. |

+> [!NOTE]
+> Prior to version 10, the _Footer length_ field was present only when the array had at least one variable-sized dimension.
+Implementations had to obtain the format version from the fragment folder's timestamped name.

 ## Data File